nikirg/lazyfast/DOCS.md

 ### Container customization
-The component register decorator allows you to change the customize `div` container class and pass `preload_renderer` callable to specify the function that will be called before the component is rendered.
-This can be useful when you need to render for example skeletons.
+The component register decorator lets you customize the `div` container class and pass a `preload_renderer` function.
+This function will be called before the component is rendered, which is helpful for scenarios like rendering skeletons.
 ```python
 @router.component(class_"my-class", preload_renderer=lambda: tags.div("Loading..."))
 class MyComponent(Component):